 Attending Events or Parties You receive numerous invitations to events and parties, but due to your prior commitments or personal reasons, you decline most of them.
 However, you notice that your peers seem to be constantly attending these social gatherings, sharing their memorable experiences, and forming stronger bonds amongst themselves.
-Feeling fear of missing out, you begin to rearrange your schedule and prioritize attending these events to avoid feeling left out and disconnected from your social circle.
+Feeling fear of missing out, you rearrange your schedule and prioritize attending these events to avoid feeling left out and disconnected from your social circle.

 Participating in Online Challenges or Viral Trends You stumble upon a viral online challenge that has gained immense popularity.
 Your social media feed is flooded with videos and posts of your friends and acquaintances participating in this trend.
 Although initially skeptical, the fear of missing out (FOMO) starts creeping in.
-To stay connected and avoid feeling excluded, you decide to jump on the bandwagon and participate in the challenge, documenting your experience for others to see.
+To stay connected and avoid feeling excluded, you jump on the bandwagon and participate in the challenge, documenting your experience for others to see.

 The Bandwagon Effect